 - Hold the edger securely, or rest it on a flat surface.

 - Do not rev the engine by pulling the trigger that turns the blade!

 - Move the throttle to the "cold start" position (pictured below).

 - The "throttle" is that switch you have to flip before pulling the start cord.
-It usually indicated by a "cold start" and "warm start" label, sometimes a turtle and rabbit icon is used, etc ..
-Typically you have to rev the engine in the "Cold Start" position (turtle), and then fire the engine up in the "Warm Start" position (rabbit).
-Usually this is a lever with an "up" or "down" position.
-Sometimes it is a pin that is either "in" or "out".
+It is usually indicated by a "cold start" and "warm start" label, sometimes a turtle and rabbit icon is used, etc. Typically you have to rev the engine in the "Cold Start" position (turtle), and then fire the engine up in the "Warm Start" position (rabbit).
+Usually, this is a lever with an "up" or "down" position.
+Sometimes it is a pin that is either in or out.

 - With the throttle in the "cold start" position, pull the trigger that would normally rev the engine and turn the blade and hold it down.

 - Hold the trigger down/in with the throttle in the "cold start" position until the engine shuts off.

 - What this does is "choke" your engine out and forces it to stall.
 This will effectively turn your engine off and will not (should not) damage your engine if you only have to do it once, or maybe a few times.
 I do not recommend using this method to turn off your edger's engine on a regular basis!